awqx/cdap/README.md

 # CDAP: Cyclodextrin Affinity Prediction

-This repository is currently in the process of being initialized, but when it's ready, download the repository, open the file called **process.nb.html** and follow along.
+This repository is a working draft.
+If you want to use it, download the repository, open the file called **process.nb.html** and follow along.